The 304 Not Modified Header is sent in order to tell the client that a resource has not been modified since the client downloaded it last.

 The below is a HTTP GET Request, as performed by a browser:.

 HTTP/1.1 304 Not Modified

 When delivering a 304 response, no response body should be sent along with the headers.

 Caching of Static Files

-Caching of static files are typically controlled by the HTTP server, while dynamic resources will need to be controlled programmatically.
+Caching of static files is typically controlled by the HTTP server automatically, while dynamic resources will need to be controlled programmatically.

-If a static file has not been changed, the server will usually automatically respond with a HTTP 304 response code.
+If a static file has not been changed, the server usually responds with a HTTP 304 response code.

 Caching of Dynamic Resources